Tiramisu Cheesecake Recipe

 - Oreos—are crushed and pressed into the bottom of a springform pan to create a chocolatey crust.

-Begin making this rich and decadent coffee-flavored cheesecake by pressing your crushed Oreos into the bottom of a springform pan.
+- Preheat oven to 350° and line the bottom of a springform pan with crushed Oreos to form a crust.
 Use the bottom of a glass to level out and compact your cookie crust.

-Pour your tiramisu cheesecake batter on top of your Oreo crust.
+- Pour your tiramisu cheesecake batter over your Oreo crust.

 Tiramisu Cheesecake